dachiefjustice/vm-vulnlab/README.md

 cd vm-vulnlab
 vagrant up
 ```

-You should run this on a computer with least 6GB of RAM (8GB+ is better).
-By default the VM uses 3GB of RAM.
-You can adjust this via the [`Vagrantfile`](Vagrantfile) `v.memory` variable.

 ### Plugin Installation: vagrant-reload
 The first time you run `vagrant up` you may be prompted to install the [`vagrant-reload` plugin](https://github.com/aidanns/vagrant-reload).
 This is required for automated VM setup, so accept the plugin installation prompt and then continue afterwards: